-- Regular review of policies and procedures by the officer responsible and by the Service Senior Management Team. - Regular review of the constitutional documents and ethical governance arrangements by the Monitoring Officer and Treasurer, which were last reviewed in March 2019. - The FAPM Committee regularly scrutinises the revenue and capital expenditure and income against the allocated budget together with regular scrutiny of the performance of the Service against the Strategic Plan. - Senior Officers regularly review the organisational risks with regular reports to Members through the Authority and FAPM Committee. - The Authority received annual reports from each of its committees and the Scrutiny group outlining the work that had been undertaken throughout the year, giving Members the opportunity to challenge and scrutinise any area that they feel fit. - The appointed internal auditor TIAA Limited provides the Authority, through its Finance, Audit and Performance Management Committee, with an opinion on the adequacy and effectiveness of the organisation's governance, risk management and control arrangements.
-The Head of Internal Audit has confirmed in their annual report that in their opinion the organisation has adequate and effective management, control and governance processes to manage the achievements of its objectives.
+- Regular review of policies and procedures by the officer responsible and by the Service Senior Management Team. - Regular review of the constitutional documents and ethical governance arrangements by the Monitoring Officer and Treasurer, which were last reviewed in March 2019. - The FAPM Committee regularly scrutinises the revenue and capital expenditure against the allocated budget together with regular scrutiny of the performance of the Service against the Strategic Plan.

+- Senior Officers regularly review the organisational risks with regular reports to Members through the FRA and FAPM Committee. - SWFRA received annual reports from each of its committees and the Scrutiny group outlining the work that had been undertaken throughout the year, giving Members the opportunity to challenge and scrutinise any area that they feel fit. - The appointed internal auditor TIAA Limited provides SWFRA, through its Finance, Audit and Performance Management Committee. with opinion on the adequacy an organisation's governance, effectiveness of the management and control arrangements.
+The Head of Internal Audit has confirmed in in their annual report that in their opinion the organisation has reasonable and effective management, control and governance processes to manage the achievements of its objectives.